- Self-Directed Accounts

 As always, it’s important to consult with your financial advisor or tax professional to discuss your financial goals and unique circumstances before making any financial decisions.
 Please review the early distribution exceptions and requirements in IRS Publication 590-B for more information on the topics discussed in this post.

-Download our two free guides about Roth accounts if you’d like to learn more about the versatility and tax- advantages of Roth retirement accounts.
+Download our exclusive guide about Roth accounts to learn more about the versatility and tax- advantages of Roth retirement accounts.

 If you’re interested in opening a Roth IRA or other account at Equity Trust, please call 855-673-4721 to speak with a Senior Account Executive.